Threats to Information Security

 - Information extortion means theft of company’s property or information to receive payment in exchange.
 For example ransomware may lock victims file making them inaccessible thus forcing victim to make payment in exchange.
 Only after payment victim’s files will be unlocked.

 These are the old generation attacks that continue these days also with advancement every year.
 Apart from these there are many other threats.
 Below is the brief description of these new generation threats.

 - Technology with weak security – With the advancement in technology, with every passing day a new gadget is being released in the market.
 But very few are fully secured and follows Information Security principles.
 Since the market is very competitive Security factor is compromised to make device more up to date.
 This leads to theft of data/ information from the devices

-- Social media attacks – In this cyber criminals identify and infect a cluster of websites that persons of a particular organisation visit, to steal information.
+- Social media attacks – In this cyber criminals identify and infect a cluster of websites that persons of a particular organization visit, to steal information.

 - Mobile Malware –There is a saying when there is a connectivity to Internet there will be danger to Security.
-Same goes to Mobile phones where gaming applications are designed to lure customer to download the game and unintentionally they will install malware or virus in the device.
+Same goes for Mobile phones where gaming applications are designed to lure customer to download the game and unintentionally they will install malware or virus on the device.

 - Corporate data on personal devices – These days every organization follows a rule BYOD.
 BYOD means Bring your own device like Laptops, Tablets to the workplace.
 Clearly BYOD pose a serious threat to security of data but due to productivity issues organizations are arguing to adopt this.